snowplow/snowplowanalytics.com/_posts/2018-07-23-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

 - KMS key usage is subject to pricing: https://aws.amazon.com/kms/pricing/
 - It has a performance impact, e.g. when writing your enriched data to HDFS

-To setup this type of encryption you will need to create an appropriate KMS key, refer to Amazon's [KMS guide][kms-create] for more information, this key needs to be in the same region as the EMR cluster.
+To setup this type of encryption you will need to create an appropriate KMS key (refer to Amazon's [KMS guide][kms-create] for more information).
+This key needs to be in the same region as the EMR cluster.

 It is important to note that the role used in `aws:emr:jobflow_role` in the EmrEtlRunner